dance and arts journalism

 "What to some is splendid entertainment, to others is merely tedium and fidgets"

-is a selective, partial and alphabetically indexed filing cabinet of my observations of the British and visiting international dance and ballet scene, published in The Daily & Sunday Telegraph 1992-2008, The Arts Desk from 2009, The Spectator 2014-16, and other dance press.
 It consists of selected interviews with major performers and creators, features and commentaries on arts issues, reviews and previews of shows that seemed significant above the usual run (including premieres of some now-famous events), and obituaries.
-See the Index in the menubar.
+All articles are linked from the alphabetical Index in the menubar above.

-With hindsight, my reportage of the dance waterfront was loosely defined around the emergence of the ballet dancers Sylvie Guillem, Tamara Rojo, Uliana Lopatkina, Irek Mukhamedov, Johan Kobborg and Carlos Acosta, and the contemporary choreographers Akram Khan, Wayne McGregor and Matthew Bourne.
+With hindsight, my reportage of the dance waterfront was loosely defined around the emergence into our taste-formation of the ballet dancers Sylvie Guillem, Tamara Rojo, Uliana Lopatkina, Irek Mukhamedov, Johan Kobborg and Carlos Acosta, and the contemporary choreographers Akram Khan, Wayne McGregor, Russell Maliphant and Matthew Bourne, whose arrival added new distinctive presence to a landscape already richly characterised by the Ashton-MacMillan and London Contemporary Dance Theatre eras.

 In art-historical context, this was a conservative era, signposted by deaths of its giants - Fonteyn, MacMillan, Nureyev, de Valois, Cunningham, Bausch - and by the march of internationalism and co-production towards broader consensus.
 Creative content was affected by an increasing insistence on box office performance, by socio-cultural and institutional politics, and by debates about dance heritage and the rationale of curation.
 Most of the innovators who had enriched and diversified the landscape in the previous quarter-century were finding the road harder, and Britain's standing as a primary host for major foreign modernists was being shaken by economic winds.

-Still, although many threads of performing history were stretching thin or snapping, my cuttings indicate the continuing blizzard of variety in dance-going up and down Britain, classical, neo-classical and contemporary ballet, modern dance, physical theatre, dance theatre, flamenco, hip hop, mime, folk dance, circus, jazz, cabaret, installation dance, video and digital work, with all their merging and mixing reflecting/prodding increasingly eclectic training systems, creative options, cultural tastes and employment realities, inflaming the traditional rows about standards.
+My cuttings indicate the continuing blizzard of variety in dance-going up and down Britain - classical, neo-classical and contemporary ballet, modern dance, physical theatre, dance theatre, flamenco, hip hop, mime, folk dance, circus, jazz, cabaret, installation dance, video and digital work, with all their merging and mixing reflecting/prodding increasingly eclectic training systems, creative options, cultural tastes and employment realities, inflaming the traditional rows about standards.

 I hope you find something to enjoy.
 If you want to republish or extract anything, or find a missing link, kindly .